kodexArg/django-kmportal/README.md

 # KM 1151 Enterprise Portal
 This Django-based Fuel Station Enterprise website features a homepage, a minimalistic navbar, and user authentication.
 The site utilizes an RDS AWS database in the production environment and is styled using __**Tailwind**__ **Flowbite**!.
 ### Language
-Although this site is written in English but it will be implemented in Argentina, having **Spanish** as main language (and probably Portuguese and English as alt languages).
-For this reason, dictionaries labeled as dialog{} will be used within the code (hard-coded) to alleviate the use of any brave person who wants to take advantage of it in another language.
+Although this site is written in English but it will be implemented in Argentina, having **Spanish** as main language (having Portuguese and English as alt languages).
+To facilitate the use of internationalization I have created a 'translations.py' script that, together with 'translations.json', keeps all the translations of the site in a single json (currently "en", "es" and "pt" ).
+In summary: to change any term or create new ones, it is enough to edit or create new keys in the json.
+PRO TIP: chat-gpt will do all the work if you offer it a key and text in your favorite language, asking it to fill in the rest. it is necessary to run "python manage.py makemessages -a" before the translations and "python manage.py compilemessages" at the end (usually I shoot the line: ```python manage.py makemessages -a && python translations.py && python manage.py compilemessage```
 ### Current state of the project
 **This project is currently a work in progress and is not yet ready for production use**.
 There may be bugs, incomplete features, and other issues that need to be resolved.
 Use at your own risk and please report any issues or suggestions to the project team.
 Thank you for your understanding and patience as we work to improve and finalize the site.
 ## Roadmap